john-azzaro/BrewskiFecthApp/README.md

 ## What is Brewski Featch?

-Brewski Fecth is a handy application that finds breweries, cideries, brewpubs, and bottleshops by:
+Brewski Fecth is a handy application that finds breweries, cideries, brewpubs, and bottleshops.

+The current search filters include:
 * state

 ## What technologies does BrewAdu use?